Struggling With Motivation In The Pandemic? Here’s How To Keep Going

 You’re not alone, and we’ve got some top tips to help

-If you’re finding that your motivation to do pretty much anything has just disappeared in the pandemic, it might help to know that you’re not alone.
-A lack of motivation is one of the top things young people have been struggling with: 81% of the people we surveyed said it’s one of the main issues they’re facing too.
+If you’re finding that your motivation to do anything has disappeared in the pandemic, it might help to know that you’re not alone.
+A lack of motivation is one of the top things young people have been struggling with: 81% of the people we surveyed said it’s one of the main issues they’re facing.

 It’s absolutely okay to be lacking in motivation.
 Life is hard right now, and recognising and accepting that is the first step to helping you get your mojo back.
 Motivation comes and goes for everyone, and so it’s only natural that this is even more likely to happen when living through a particularly tricky time.